wp-plugins/fancybox-for-wordpress/readme.txt

 2.1 Updtades:

-* Fixed a major bug in 2.0 that prevented it from working until plugin's options page was visited.
+* Fixed a major bug in 2.0 that prevented it from working until plugin's options page was visited
-* Added two options for troubleshooting that might help in some cases if the plugin doesn't work: disable jQuery noConflict and skip jQuery call.
+* Added two options for troubleshooting that might help in some cases if the plugin doesn't work: disable jQuery noConflict and skip jQuery call
-* Additional fixes to caption CSS: Captions should look better now in Hybrid theme, child themes, and other situations where general table elements are improperly styled.
+* Additional fixes to caption CSS: Captions should look better now in Hybrid theme, child themes, and other situations where general table elements are improperly styled

 2.0 Updates:

-* Brand new Options Page in Admin Panel lets you easely customize many options: fancybox auto apply, image resize to fit, opacity fade while zooming, zoom speed, overlay on/off, overlay color, overlay opacity, close fancybox on image click, keep fancybox centered while scrolling.
+* Brand new Options Page in Admin Panel lets you easely customize many options: fancybox auto apply, image resize to fit, opacity fade while zooming, zoom speed, overlay on/off, overlay color, overlay opacity, close fancybox on image click, keep fancybox centered while scrolling
 * CSS completely updated for FancyBox 1.2.0
 * Captions fixed in IE